mobify/spline/README.md

 # Spline

 Spline is a mixin and function library for Sass.
-It’s a set of tools made to make writing stylesheets faster and easier.
+It makes writing stylesheets for mobile-first builds faster and easier.

 ## CSS3